darilrt/cic/roadmap.md

     - &#9744; Friend classes

 ## Ideas
-- &#9744; getter and setter for class properties
+- &#9744; Getter and setter for class properties
-- &#9744; meta programming
+- &#9744; Meta programming
-- &#9744; remove the need for semicolons
+- &#9744; Remove the need for semicolons
+- &#9744; Extensions